Configuration¶

 All configuration can be managed entirely by the ddev config

 command group.
-To locate the TOML config file, run:
+To locate the global TOML config file, run:

 ddev config find